-Published by Christina Riley.
-Last Updated on November 22, 2023.
+Published by Christina.
+Last Updated on August 22, 2024.

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
+Revenue from our advertising and affiliate links goes back into our business and toward supporting communities affected by Hurricane Helene.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

 Meaning “Big Bear” in Cherokee and standing at 120 feet, it’s one of the tallest and most beautiful waterfalls in North Carolina‘s Smoky Mountains.
 This cascading masterpiece is worth the many steps you take to reach it!

 While it’s a short hike to reach this amazing place in North Carolina, there’s quite a bit to know before you visit.
-Here’s how we’ve organized this guide:
+Hereโs how weโve organized this guide:

 - Where is Mingo Falls?
 (Driving Directions)